-It’s the freakiest time of year and we couldn’t be more excited!
-Get all your thrills and chills at these horrifying haunted houses, filled with the monsters of your nightmares.
-If you want to know just what you’ll be getting yourself into, check out our exclusive first look at this year’s gory Blood Manor, our #1 scariest haunted house in NYC, and check out the best Halloween parties and Halloween events to get you in that creepy mood.
+It’s the freakiest time of year and we couldn’t be more excited to scream our guts out at one of the scariest haunted houses NYC has to offer.
+Get all your thrills and chills at these horrifying venues, filled with monsters from your worst nightmares.
+If you want to know just what you’ll be getting yourself into, check out video from the ever-gory Blood Manor (it’s our number one pick for the scariest haunted house in NYC), and check out the best Halloween parties and Halloween events to get you in that creepy mood.
+If immersing yourself in the world of goblins and ghouls is too much for you, try staying home and watching one of the best horror movies on Netflix instead.

-The haunted attraction that's been making waves in L.A. for the past seven years finally makes its way to New York!
+The haunted attraction made waves in New York last year, and it’s back again with more vicious and disturbing scenes to make you scream!
 Ten Thirty One Productions (of Shark Tank fame) created this gripping haunted attraction located at Randalls Island Park.
-Expect to see ghostly apparitions, psycho clowns, demonic possessions and more.
+For the first time, hayriders will embark on three new experiences: House of Shadows, Purgatory Haunted Village and Theater Macabre.
 Not for the faint of heart, the New York Haunted Hayride is all set to terrorize those who dare to enter.Read more

 New York’s most high-tech haunted house is not only truly terrifying, it also has an educational element.
 Every year, students in City Tech’s Theatreworks program produce the attraction from the ground up, with skeleton pirates, talking paintings and a grisly bathroom.
 Participants trigger the hotel’s spooky surprises with a series of hidden sensors that respond to the audience’s movements.Read more